 To create a copy of the cohort, click on the Duplicate button.
-This will take you to a new copy of the cohort which has the same list of samples and cases and make you the owner of the copy.
+This will take you to a new copy of the cohort which has the same list of samples and cases; you will be the owner of the copy.